purpleidea/flabbergast/flabbergast-manual.md

     }
     y : x.w

-Here, `x` as a tuple, cannot be completely evaluated because the attribute inside `z` depends on the value of `y`, which in turn, depends on `w`, inside of `x`.
-Although there is cross-reference into and out of `x`, there is an order that works: evaluate `x` to be a tuple with attributes `w` and `z` (though do not evaluate them), evaluate `x.w`i to be 4, evaluate `y` to be 4, and finally `x.z` to be 4.
+Here, `x` as a frame, cannot be completely evaluated because the attribute inside `z` depends on the value of `y`, which in turn, depends on `w`, inside of `x`.
+Although there is cross-reference into and out of `x`, there is an order that works: evaluate `x` to be a frame with attributes `w` and `z` (though do not evaluate them), evaluate `x.w`i to be 4, evaluate `y` to be 4, and finally `x.z` to be 4.
 Here is an example of true circularity:

     x : y
     y : x